Backends

 - display(table_name, num_rows=25, display_cols=None)

-Prints data of a specified table from this DuckDB backend.
+Returns all data from a specified table in this DuckDB backend.

 - find(query_object)